Adarya/oncobrief/README.md

 - **Manual Trigger**: Manually trigger the generation of a new digest.
 - **Email Delivery**: Send digests directly to your inbox.
 - **Podcast Generation**: Create AI-narrated audio summaries of research articles.
+- **Topic Explorer**: Search and analyze articles by topic across PubMed with journal filtering.
+- **Research Summaries**: AI-generated research summaries with key findings, trends, and implications.
+- **Research Podcasts**: Convert research summaries into audio format for listening on the go.

 ## Technical Implementation